namtranlab/namtranlab.github.io/_posts/2025-07-02-small-hpc-part1.md

 ```

-Mount the shared dir in compute node.
+Mount the shared dir in compute nodes.

 ```bash
 mount j35a:/opt /opt